I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 2. Neither Claimant nor Representative Appears on Time

-An ALJ may also dismiss an RH on the basis of failure to appear when an unrepresented claimant, or the claimant and his or her representative, fails to appear on time for the hearing.
+An ALJ may also dismiss an RH based on failure to appear when an unrepresented claimant, or the claimant and their representative, fails to appear on time for the hearing.
 However, the ALJ must first develop whether there is good cause for the tardiness.

 NOTE: